Scifabric/app-geocoding/README.md

 Testing the application:
 =======================
-You need to install the pybossa-client and the soundcloud client (use a virtualenv):
+You need to install the pybossa-client (use a virtualenv):

 ```bash
     $ pip install -r requirements.txt